 The Benefits Plan allows medical claims to be submitted for payment up to twelve months from the date of service.
-The Board of Pensions utilizes an independent medical actuary to determine the estimated medical claims incurred but not reported, based on Benefits Plan experience.
+The Board of Pensions utilizes an independent medical actuary to determine the estimated medical claims incurred but not reported, based on experience of the Benefits Plan.